In Defence of Visual Analytics Systems: Replies to Critics: Criticisms and Replies

 \subsection{Visual Design}

 The core component of VA systems is the interactive visualization that integrates automated data analysis with human analysis~\cite{keim2008visual}.
-Because both computational data analysis and interactive visualization can be regarded as techniques, we find criticisms in visual design to be similar to that in data and data processing, \ie missing details, unclear novelties, and unclear design choices.
-However, as visual designs are often the core interest to the visualization community, we also find several specific criticisms.
+Because both computational data analysis and interactive visualization are techniques, we find criticisms in visual design to be similar to that in data and data processing, \ie missing details, unclear novelties or design choices.
+However, as visual designs are often often the core interest to the visualization community, we also find several specific criticisms.

-\crit{dVis}{lVis}{Missing details of visual designs} A clear description of the visual designs makes the complex design, sometimes with multiple views, more comprehensible to readers, especially visualization novices.
+\crit{dVis}{lVis}{Missing details of visual designs} A clear description of the visual designs makes the complex design, sometimes with multiple views, more comprehensible to readers.
 To this end, a brief overview of the whole visualization is often required.
 For each view, the description includes the input data, data transformation, and visual mappings.
 This description can be followed by explaining the interactions and coordination among views.

 Nevertheless, it remains an open challenge to explain visual encodings of common data visualizations effectively~\cite{yang2021explaining}.
 It is, therefore, far more challenging to explain visual encodings of VA systems that are considerably more complicated.
 Multiple interviewees emphasized that the figure should provide legends (P2,4,7,8), and the demonstration videos should explain the encodings (P12,13).
 We encourage empirical research to investigate guidelines for explaining complex visualization design and making them more understandable (\eg~\cite{shu2020makes}).